baoboa/pyqt5/doc/html/_sources/extension_api.txt

 .. cpp:function:: sipErrorState pyqt5_get_signal_signature(PyObject *signal, const QObject *transmitter, QByteArray &signal_signature)

     Get the signature string for a bound or unbound signal.
-If the signal is bound then it must be bound to the given transmitter.
+If the signal is bound, and the given transmitter is specified, then it must be bound to the transmitter.

     :param signal:
         is the signal.
     :param transmitter:
-        is the :class:`~PyQt5.QtCore.QObject` transmitter.
+        is the optional :class:`~PyQt5.QtCore.QObject` transmitter.
     :param signal_signature:
         is updated with the signature of the signal.
     :return: